frgomes/dejawu/README.rst

 * everything builds and compiles fine with SBT 0.13.5 and Scala 2.11.1

+* test cases in project dejawu-tools are failing.

 * http://localhost:9000/app renders as expected, presenting a few Dojo widgets.

 * Translator HTML -> ScalaJS (with Scalatags + Dejawu) is under early development.